What’s the gift tax exclusion for tuition?

 Whose tuition can you pay to qualify for the gift tax exclusion for tuition?

-Simply by paying for a student's tuition at a qualifying institution – whether that student is studying full-time or part-time – you can qualify for the federal gift tax educational exclusion.
+Simply by paying for a student's tuition at a qualifying institution – whether that student is studying full-time or part-time – you may be able to qualify for the federal gift tax educational exclusion.
 There are no limitations as far as who the student is — it can be your child, your grandchild, a sibling, a student you're mentoring, or someone else whose education you care about.
 The gift tax exclusion can also be used when paying tuition to a variety of educational institutions, from elementary schools to universities.

-Repercussions for using the gift tax exclusion for tuition
+Impact of using the gift tax exclusion for tuition

 The gift tax exclusion for tuition will have implications for those paying the tuition and for the students receiving it.
 For those paying the tuition, this action will move that amount from the payee's taxable estate.